dmlarionov/RabbitMQ.TraceableMessaging/README.md

 			{
 				// Request A
 				case nameof(RequestA):
-				...	// create reply for request A Server.Reply(ea.CorrelationId, reply);
+					...	// do job for request A Server.Reply(ea.CorrelationId, reply);
 					break;

 				// Request B
 				case nameof(RequestB):
-				...	// create reply for request B Server.Reply(ea.CorrelationId, reply);
+					...	// do job for request B Server.Reply(ea.CorrelationId, reply);
 					break;

-				// any other case explores in the end
+				// Other request type
 				default:
-				throw new Exception("Unsupported request type!");
+					throw new NotImplementedException($"{ea.RequestType} is not implemented");
 			}
 		}
 		catch(Exception e)
 		{
-			// track exception on server side to telemetry TelemetryClient.TrackException(e);

-			// reply with failure
+			// track exception and reply with failure RpcServer.Fail(ea, ex);
-			RpcServer.Reply(ea.CorrelationId, new Reply { Status = ReplyStatus.Fail });
 		}
 	}